 Development of Ni-Si-Nb APS Coatings for Sulfuric Acid Resistance

-K. A. McNelis et al., "Development of Ni-Si-Nb APS Coatings for Sulfuric Acid Resistance," Surface Engineering - Proceedings of the 3rd International Surface Engineering Congress (2004, Orlando, FL), pp. 18 - 27, ASM International, Aug 2004.
+K. A. McNelis et al., "Development of Ni-Si-Nb APS Coatings for Sulfuric Acid Resistance," Proceedings of the 3rd International Surface Engineering Congress (2004, Orlando, FL), pp. 18 - 27, ASM International, Aug 2004.

 Materials Science and Engineering

 APS Coating; Aqueous Corrosion; Nickle Silicide; APS Coating; Aqueous Corrosion; Nickle Silicide

 Article - Conference proceedings

 © 2004 ASM International, All rights reserved.